 The COVIDSafe app is no longer being used to assist health officials with contact tracing.
 Please uninstall the COVIDSafe app from your device.
 For instructions on how to uninstall the app, please visit the COVIDSafe website.

 About the app

-The new COVIDSafe app is completely voluntary.
+The COVIDSafe app is completely voluntary.
 Downloading the app is something you can do to protect you, your family and friends and save the lives of other Australians.
-The more Australians connect to the COVIDSafe app, the quicker we can find the virus.
+The more Australians connect to the COVIDSafe app, the quicker we can find the virus and prevent the spread.

-The COVIDSafe app is now available in Arabic, Simplified and Traditional Chinese, Korean and Vietnamese.
+The COVIDSafe app is now available in several languages.

-Information about COVID-19 and the COVIDSafe app is available in other languages:
+Translated information about COVID-19 and the COVIDSafe app is available to download and use: